koshimazaki/Wearable-Scanner-SDK7/README.md

 Key components:
 - Wearable that avatar is wearing is being checked / or NFT
-- Baed on that access to area is given
+- Based on that access to the VIP area is given

 https://github.com/koshimazaki/Wearable-Scanner-SDK7/assets/18751916/2e95a284-7c49-4e16-b886-5d8d4621780d

 ## Guide to SDK7 Scene